-If enrollment is canceled by the seventh day after Term begins, the University will refund the student any tuition monies paid, less a registration or administration fee not to exceed \$250.00, and less any deduction for equipment not returned in good condition, within 45 days after the notice of cancellation is received.
+If enrollment is canceled by the seventh day after enrollment or notice of cancellation is made through attendance at the first class session, whichever is later, the University will refund the student any tuition monies paid, less the deposit or application fee not to exceed \$250.00.
 The deadline to cancel program enrollment and obtain a full-refund is detailed in the Enrollment Agreement.